The best hotels in Bay of Islands

 Booking Tips for Bay of Islands

-Insider tips for booking hotels in Bay of Islands.
+Smart booking strategies for Bay of Islands.

 Book the Russell ferry for evening, not the car ferry